esausilva/andrea-silva-design/README.md

 ## Giving Back

-If you find this repo useful in any way, consider getting me a coffee.
+If you find this repo useful in any way, consider getting me a coffee by clicking on the image below.
 I would really appreciate it!

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/black_img.png)](https://www.buymeacoffee.com/esausilva)